Preview

 Key metrics:

-• 14 days from submission to the first decision on publication (average),
+• fourteen (14) days from submission to the first approval (on average),

-• 151 days from submission to online publication (average),
+• 151 days from submission to online publication (on average),

 • 23% of invited authors,